-How long does it take to climb in Mt.
+How long does it take to climb Mt.
 Everest?

 In general, climbing Mount Everest takes around two months.
 Normally, the trekkers begin their expedition at the mountain base camp.
-Before to reach the summit it requires time for acclimatizing at various stages like icefall, Camp 2, Camp 3, Camp 4, and final summit.
+Before reaching the summit it requires time for acclimatizing at various stages like icefall, Camp 2, Camp 3, Camp 4, and final summit.

 Summit usually happens in mid-May when normal temperatures are warmer and the winds are milder.
 Usually, climbers aim to be on the summit in the morning, so they begin at around midnight.
 By doing so, they also get enough daylight and can descend before nightfall.
 For more information click here.